Aleksandra Melnichenko: Early life

 Aleksandra "Sandra" Nikolić was born and grew up in Belgrade, the capital of former Yugoslavia, to a Serbian father and a Croatian mother.
 Her father was an architectural engineer and her mother was an artist.
-Since the breakup of Yugoslavia, Aleksandra held both Serbian and Croatian citizenship.
+Since the breakup of Yugoslavia, Aleksandra has held both Serbian and Croatian citizenship.

 Sandra was educated at the 11th Belgrade Gymnasium, before enrolling in the Faculty of International Management in Belgrade.

 Career

 At the age of 15, while still in high school and before enrolling into Belgrade University's Faculty of Management, Aleksandra launched herself into a successful first career in fashion, winning international recognition as a model and, from 1996, regional fame as a member of the original cast of the Balkans' leading girl band Models.
 She returned to full-time modelling in 1998, working with leading international agencies while living in Europe's fashion capitals.

 Aleksandra Melnichenko has focused on philanthropy, mainly supporting children's education and the arts.
 Over time, the family's foundation and the companies the Melnichenko family invested in have donated nearly to charity.